 Sidman’s picture book would be a great way of teaching students about metaphors and getting those students thinking about what spring means to them!

 I created a brainstorming page for my writing class students to get them thinking in terms of the sights and sounds of spring, much as Sidman had done with all the seasons.
 Help your students write a metaphor poem too.
+Get the metaphor poem brainstorming pages when you sign up to become a Line upon Line Learning VIP.

 Red Sings from Treetops Lesson Ideas